Heinz Memorial Chapel: Designer

-The chapel's 23 windows were designed by Charles Connick and created at his Boston studio.
-The windows total approximately 4000 sqft and contain nearly 250,000 pieces of glass.
+The chapel's 23 windows were designed by prominent stained glass artist Charles Connick and created at his Boston studio.
+The windows, which have been regarded by many as Connick's most important commission, total approximately 4000 sqft and contain nearly 250,000 pieces of glass.
 There are 391 identifiable people in the windows, a large supporting cast of anonymous individuals, and an extensive variety of flora and fauna.

 Connick was an artist once on the staff of the Pittsburgh Press, and author of Adventures in Light and Color, a work which he has modestly subtitled An Introduction to the Stained Glass Craft.
 Mr. Connick also has windows in the Cathedrals of St. Patrick and St. John the Divine in New York City, the Princeton University Chapel, the American Church in Paris, and in the Calvary Episcopal and East Liberty Presbyterian churches in Pittsburgh.
 Heinz Memorial Chapel has the distinction of having all its windows by Mr. Connick, a practice unusual in most churches which prefer to represent in their sanctuaries as many kinds of stained glass artistry as possible.
 However, because in Heinz Chapel all the windows can be seen at once, and because Mr. Connick began to work so closely with those planning the chapel, and was so widely respected as a worker in stained glass, he was soon commissioned to design and make all of the windows in Heinz Chapel.